×

 What advice to expats in Copenhagen have about housing?

 "Expats in Copenhagen advise that it is important to research the area you are looking to live in before committing to a rental agreement.
 It is also important to be aware of the cost of living in Copenhagen, as it is one of the most expensive cities in Europe.
 Additionally, it is recommended to look for a rental agreement that includes utilities, as these can be expensive.
-Lastly, it is important to be aware of the rental laws in Denmark, as they are different from other countries," remarked one expat living in Copenhagen.
+Lastly, it is important to be aware of the rental laws in Denmark, as they are different from other countries," said one expat.

 What are medical services in Copenhagen like?